 Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions

 This section of the Medication Guide is only about the risk of suicidal thoughts and actions with antidepressant medicines.
-Talk to your, or your family member’s healthcare provider about:

 What is the most important information I should know about antidepressant medicines, depression and other serious mental illnesses, and suicidal thoughts or actions?

-- Antidepressant medicines may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment.
+1.Antidepressant medicines may increase the risk of suicidal thoughts or actions in some children, teenagers, or young adults within the first few months of treatment.

-- Depression and other serious mental illnesses are the most important causes of suicidal thoughts and actions.
+2.Depression or other serious mental illnesses are the most important causes of suicidal thoughts and actions.
 Some people may have a particularly high risk of having suicidal thoughts or actions.
 These include people who have (or have a family history of) bipolar illness (also called manic-depressive illness) or suicidal thoughts or actions.

-- How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member?
+3.How can I watch for and try to prevent suicidal thoughts and actions in myself or a family member?

-- Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
+•Pay close attention to any changes, especially sudden changes, in mood, behaviors, thoughts, or feelings.
 This is very important when an antidepressant medicine is started or when the dose is changed.

-- Call the healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings.
+•Call your healthcare provider right away to report new or sudden changes in mood, behavior, thoughts, or feelings.

-- Keep all follow-up visits with the healthcare provider as scheduled.
+•Keep all follow-up visits with your healthcare provider as scheduled.
 Call the healthcare provider between visits as needed, especially if you have concerns about symptoms.

-Call a healthcare provider right away if you or your family member has any of the following symptoms, especially if they are new, worse, or worry you:
+Call your healthcare provider right away if you or your family member has any of the following symptoms, especially if they are new, worse, or worry you:

-- acting aggressive, being angry, or violent|
+|•new or worse depression||•acting aggressive, being angry, or violent|

-- an extreme increase in activity and talking (mania)|
+|•feeling very agitated or restless||•an extreme increase in activity and talking (mania)|

 |•panic attacks||•other unusual changes in behavior or mood|

 What else do I need to know about antidepressant medicines?

-- Never stop an antidepressant medicine without first talking to a healthcare provider.
+•Never stop an antidepressant medicine without first talking to a healthcare provider.
 Stopping an antidepressant medicine suddenly can cause other symptoms.

-- Antidepressants are medicines used to treat depression and other illnesses.
+•Antidepressants are medicines used to treat depression and other illnesses.
 It is important to discuss all the risks of treating depression and also the risks of not treating it.
 Patients and their families or other caregivers should discuss all treatment choices with the healthcare provider, not just the use of antidepressants.

-- Antidepressant medicines have other side effects.
+•Antidepressant medicines have other side effects.
 Talk to the healthcare provider about the side effects of the medicine prescribed for you or your family member.

 •Antidepressant medicines can interact with other medicines.
 Know all of the medicines that you or your family member takes.
 Keep a list of all medicines to show the healthcare provider.
 Do not start new medicines without first checking with your healthcare provider.